coashby-lw/lacework-terraform-automation-demos/README.md

 1. Download and install the Lacework CLI
 1. Generate the required API secret and API key to enable use of the Lacework CLI.

-### Step 2: Install the Lacework Provider
+### Step 2: Install Terraform
-To begin with the Lacework Terraform provider you must first make sure both the Terraform binary and provider are installed on your host machine.
 Installing the Terraform binary is simple and instructions specific to your host OS can be found on the [Terraform Downloads](https://www.terraform.io/downloads) page.

+### Step 3: Install the Lacework Provider
-As for installing the provider, once the Terraform binary is able to be run on your host, the block of code below can be used to achieve that task.
-However, always check in with the [Lacework Terraform Registry](https://registry.terraform.io/providers/lacework/lacework/latest) page for the latest version.
+Once the Terraform binary is able to be run on your host, the block of code below can be used to install the Lacework provider.
+Place it withing your Terraform configuration file and run `terraform init` to complete the process.
+Also, remember to check in with the [Lacework Terraform Registry](https://registry.terraform.io/providers/lacework/lacework/latest) page for the latest version.

 ```hcl
 terraform {
   required_providers {